MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm.md

 Other considerations:

 - For Windows, there should be no Windows updates pending on the VM when you're triggering a migration.
-If there are, the admins won't be able to log in to the VM until the updates finish.
+If there are, the admins won't be able to sign in to the VM until the updates finish.
 - After migration, the admins can check **Boot diagnostics** to view a screenshot of the VM.
 If this doesn't work, they should verify that the VM is running and review [troubleshooting tips](https://social.technet.microsoft.com/wiki/contents/articles/31666.troubleshooting-remote-desktop-connection-after-failover-using-asr.aspx).

 **Need more help?**